-Let’s face it as summer wanes and fall sets in, your homes’ landscaping can start looking a little worse for wear.
-But, as the temperatures cool down, it is the perfect time to work on your landscaping and add some serious curb appeal.
-With some simple tasks and handy tricks, you can make your home look great in fall.
+Let’s face it, as summer wanes and fall sets in, your home’s landscaping can start looking a little worse for wear.
+But, as the temperatures cool down, it’s a great time to work on your landscaping and add some serious curb appeal.
+With some simple tasks and handy tricks, you can make your home look great in the fall.
 Read on for some awesome fall landscaping tips to improve your home’s curb appeal.
 Depending on the size of your front yard, you can take your landscape from drab to beautiful in a matter of a few hours this weekend.

 This post may contain affiliate links.
 If you click on

 one of the links and make a purchase,

 I may receive a small commission at no additional cost to you.

 Add Lots of Fall Blooming Flowers for Curb Appeal

 When planning and planting your flower beds in spring, always keep in mind adding perennial plants and flowers that will carry over and look great into fall.
 If you didn’t do that and your flower beds and landscape are looking rather shaggy and drab, no worries you can still add new plants now.
 Many garden centers carry perennial plants into late September.
 Just be sure your new plantings are watered up until the ground freezes.
 I like to add a slow-release fertilizer when I plant to help with root development which is especially important in the fall.